 - Raw Alfalfa Grass is known as "The Father of all Foods" and has been used for years in Chinese medicine to support the natural healing process.

 Alfalfa Leaf Powder should not be confused with Alfalfa Grass Juice Powder.
-Alfalfa Grass Juice Powder is made by first juicing the alfalfa grass and removing all of the cellulose so a pure juice concentrate is left.
+Alfalfa Grass Juice Powder is made by first juicing the alfalfa grass and removing all cellulose, so a pure juice concentrate is left.
 The juice is then dehydrated into a powder.
 In contrast, whole Alfalfa Leaf Powder is made by drying the entire grass leaf and then milling it into a fine powder.

 Organic Alfalfa is a true superfood that may support overall health and wellness.
 Historically used as an herbal diuretic and laxative, it may naturally support intestinal health.
 It may also be beneficial in supporting a sluggish appetite and calming an upset stomach.
-Alfalfa grass has been thought to possibly support a healthy detoxification response.
+In addition, alfalfa grass has been thought to support a healthy detoxification response possibly.
 It has also been used to support a healthy female cycle.
-Traditionally, it was used to possibly prevent fungus and support the elimination of excess water.
+Traditionally, it was used to prevent fungus and support the elimination of excess water possibly.

 Some possible traditional uses of Raw Organic Alfalfa Leaf Powder may include: